tobor88/CSharp-SSH-Tunnels/README.md

 # CSharp-SSH-Tunnels

-C# Applications that can be run to easily open local or remote SSH Tunnels
+C# Applications that can be run to easily open local or remote SSH Tunnels.
+Great application if you need to allow an every day user or contractor the ability to create a tunnel in order to access a resource.
+I don't think this happens often but I made it to better learn C# tool making.

 Here are a some SSH tunnels that are interactive with simple prompts for creating local and remote SSH tunnels.

-I see these as being beneficial to someone who has to look up how to make an SSH tunnel every time they need one.

-OpenSSH Translations are below.
+This could also be beneficial to someone who needs to look up how to make an SSH tunnel every time they need one.
+The OpenSSH Translations are below.

 - __LaunchLocalSSHTunnel__ (Executed on a local machine trying to access a remote resource)
 ```